teleporthq/teleport-code-generators/README.md

 The teleport ecosystem consists of **three** main categories of packages: *component generators*, *project generators* and *project packers*.

 ### Component Generators
-We have **official** component generators for [a couple of popular web frontend frameworks](https://docs.teleporthq.io/component-generators/flavors.html), but we are actively working on supporting mobile application with `react-native`.
+We have **official** component generators for [a couple of popular web frontend frameworks](https://docs.teleporthq.io/component-generators/flavors.html).
 Check out the [official docs](https://docs.teleporthq.io/component-generators/) for an in depth understanding of the architecture behind the component generators.

 All the component generators are exposing an instance of the `teleport-component-generator` package.
 You can also install this package and build your own generator with [plugins](https://docs.teleporthq.io/component-generators/plugins.html), [mappings](https://docs.teleporthq.io/component-generators/mappings.html) and [postprocessors](https://docs.teleporthq.io/component-generators/post-processors.html).